 The Provost is the Vice-Chancellor's senior deputy and together they are responsible for the general management of the University.
 He deputises for the Vice-Chancellor in his absence.

-The Provost has general oversight of the University's academic staff with the aim of the recruiting and retaining staff of the highest distinction in teaching and research and ensuring continuous improvement in performance.
+The Provost has general oversight of the University's academic staff with the aim of recruiting and retaining staff of the highest distinction in teaching and research, and ensuring continuous improvement in performance.

 Professor Stephen Garton